Ribiveer/SMB-Tweaked/README.md

 Hammers now travel along their arcs when they hit the player.
 They are only bounced back when the player is invincible.

+#### Start With Five Lives

+Mario and Luigi now start with five lives, instead of three.
+This change resembles Super Mario All-Stars.

 ### Palette changes

 #### Distinct Luigi palette